"Blessed are the cheesemakers"

 Also learn to make:

 Learn about various types of cheeses and how to make them.
 We will make fresh (Chèvre or Fromage Blanc), soft mold ripened cheese (Camembert/Baby-Brie), Blue cheese, Feta, Mozzarella and Ricotta* (*from the left over whey).
 You will also make Cheddar and learn the Cheddaring process.
 Gouda, a cooked curd cheese will be made as well.
 Making these cheeses will allow for a good understanding of basic and intermediate cheese making fundamentals.
 We will make Cultured Butter, Yogurt(drain to make Greek Yogurt) and Mascarpone explaining how to make cream cheese, Crème fraîche.
-Cultivating Kefir grains to make Kefir will be demonstrated.
+Cultivation of Kefir grains as well as Kombucha will be demonstrated.
 Below is a brief outline of what will be discussed.
-When you are finished with this workshop, you will have an excellent understanding of how various cheese is made and how to control the process so you can attain the results you want in a particular cheese.
+When you are finished with this workshop, you will have an excellent understanding of how various cheeses are made and how to control the process so you can attain the results you want in a particular cheese.

 Fundamentals of cheese making: